-In the event of a situation that poses an immediate threat to members of the campus community, the College has various systems in place for communicating information quickly.
+In the event of a situation that poses an immediate threat to campus community members, the College has various systems in place for communicating information quickly.
 Some or all of these methods of communication may be activated in the event of emergency notification to all or a segment of the campus community.
 These methods of communication include the mass notification system, Rave Alert, the College's email system, and verbal announcements within a building and over public address systems.
-The College will post updates during a critical incident on the homepage of the website.
+The College will post updates during a critical incident on the website's homepage.
 If the situation warrants, the College will establish a telephone call-in center to communicate with the College community during an emergency situation.